Child Consultancy

 The activities that the Child Consultant runs with the child/ren are designed to encourage sharing information from children in the areas of their relationships, their emotions, their physical space, their community etc. Observations of what the child thinks and feels about these things will be noted and the child will decide what will be shared with their parents.

 The Child Consultant does not interpret the observations made.
-They simply reflect what they are allowed to share and will encourage the parents, who are the experts on their child, to come to conclusions that support the child/ren.
+They simply reflect what they are given permission to share and will encourage the parents, who are the experts on their child, to come to conclusions that support the child/ren.
+This is designed to assist parents in future parenting arrangements.

 -